PMArkive/SMEncounterRNGTool/README.md

 ### With emtimer/EonTimer
 1. Select the `Pokemon` you would like to RNG.
 2. Find your `Seed` via the clock hands sequence on Continue Screen
-3. Set up the `Filters` and make a `Search`
+3. Set up the `Filters` and click `Search`
 4. Set your favorite spread as target frame, put the frame number in the second box of `Timing Range`.
 5. Put your current frame into the first box of `Timing Range`.
-The tool will automatically change the value when you are using the `Tool Kit` Tab
+(The tool will automatically set this value when you are using the `Tool Kit` Tab)
 6. Click `Calc` and get the timer setting, set the timer.
 7. Press A at the Continue Screen or press B to exit QR Scan, start the timer at the same time.
-8. Start the dialogue until the final screen (See below), wait for the timer.
+8. Start the dialogue until the [final screen](#final-screen-when-pressing-a), wait for the timer.
 9. When the timer is done, click A at the same time, receive or battle with the Pokemon.
 10. If the Pokemon is not the one you want, calibrate the Pre-Timer and try again

 ### With PokeCalcNTR
  1. Select the `Pokemon` you would like to RNG.
- 2. Start the game with PokeCalcNTR, click A until you get to the final screen (See below).
+ 2. Start the game with PokeCalcNTR, click A until you get to the [final screen](#final-screen-when-pressing-a)).
  3. Pause at a `Safe Frame` (first only check `Safe F Only` to find safe frame zone)
- 4. Put your current frame number in the first box of `Frame range` and check `Create Timeline`
+ 4. Put your current frame number in the first box of `Frame Range` and check `Create Timeline`
  5. Click `Search`, you will see the game will follow timeline the tool created.
  6. Now all the frame in the timeline are without `?` marks, they're all SAFE and ACCESSIBLE!!
  7. Just change the `Filters` and make another search as usual.